mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Simple and consistent discord to irc guild/channel/user name translation.

-  None of these will change after reconnection, channel or server reshuffling, etc - translation is fully deterministic and does not depend on other names.
+  None of these will change after reconnection, channel or server reshuffling, etc - translation is mostly deterministic and does not depend on other names.

 - Translation for discord mentions, attachments and emojis in incoming msgs.